 What should you ask your doctor about chronic lymphocytic leukemia?

 As you cope with cancer and cancer treatment, you need to have honest, open discussions with your doctor.
-You should feel free to ask any question that's on your mind, no matter how small it might seem.
+You should feel comfortable asking any question, no matter how small it might seem.
 Here are some questions you might want to ask.
 Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.

-- What is the stage (risk group) of the leukemia, and what does that mean in my case?
+- What is the stage (risk group) of the leukemia, and what does that mean for me?

 - How much experience do you have treating this type of cancer?